The Best Southern TV Shows of All Time

-There’s just something about a southern TV show—the manners, the accents, the katydids chirping in the background, heck, even the familiar dusty boots the characters wear remind us of home.
+There's just something about a southern TV show—the manners, the accents, the katydids chirping in the background, and even the familiar dusty boots the characters wear remind us of home.

-Luckily for us, there are plenty of amazing television shows set down here.
+Luckily for us, plenty of amazing television shows are set down here.
 (Watch your back, Hollywood!)
-From The Andy Griffith Show, set in the sleepy North Carolina town of Mayberry, to The Walking Dead’s zombie adventures in Georgia, we’ve gathered up the 9 TV shows we consider required viewing for every southerner.
+From The Andy Griffith Show, set in the sleepy North Carolina town of Mayberry, to The Walking Dead's zombie adventures in Georgia, we've gathered TV shows we consider required viewing for every southerner.
 What did we miss?

 The Golden Girls

-They don’t make them more sassy—or iconic—than Rose, Sophia, Dorothy, and Blanche.
-Over the course of 183 episodes, the beloved sitcom chronicling the adventures of four roommates enjoying their later years in Miami spawned countless memes, and gifted us with the national treasure that is Betty White.
-Each week, The Golden Girls taught us important lessons on love, family, and aging, and on the restorative power of friendship, humor, and, of course, cheesecake.
-They showed that there’s no reason our golden years can’t be our best years.
-Wondering where you can watch?
-We’re thrilled to report that The Golden Girls comes to Hulu in February.
+They don't make them sassier—or more iconic—than Rose, Sophia, Dorothy, and Blanche.
+Throughout 183 episodes, the beloved sitcom chronicling the adventures of four roommates enjoying their later years in Miami spawned countless memes and gifted us with the national treasure that is Betty White.
+Each week, The Golden Girls taught us essential lessons on love, family, aging, and the restorative power of friendship, humor, and cheesecake.
+They showed that there's no reason our golden years can't be our best years.

-Dallas isn’t just a southern classic, it’s an American classic as well.
+Dallas isn't just a southern classic.
+It's an American classic as well.
 The primetime soap opera about the Ewings, a wealthy Texas oil family—based in, you guessed it, Dallas—spanned 357 episodes across a whopping 14 seasons.
-Despite going off the air in 1991, its 1980 episode “Who Done It” remains the second-highest-rated single television broadcast in U.S. history.
-Known for its cliffhangers, Dallas was such a cultural phenomenon that even people who haven’t seen a single episode are still familiar with the show’s catchphrase, “Who Killed J.R.?”
-Spoiler: you do eventually find out who killed J.R. in the show’s 4th season.
+Despite going off the air in 1991, its 1980 episode "Who Done It" remains one of the top five highest-rated single television broadcasts in U.S. history.
+Known for its cliffhangers, Dallas was such a cultural phenomenon that even people who haven't seen a single episode are still familiar with the show's catchphrase, "Who Killed J.R.?"
+Spoiler: you do eventually find out who killed J.R. in the show's 4th season.

 The Walking Dead

-The Walking Dead may not give you a warm, fuzzy feeling, but there’s something about the hit drama about a fictional zombie apocalypse that just gets under your skin.
+The Walking Dead may not give you a warm, fuzzy feeling, but there's something about the hit drama about a fictional zombie apocalypse that just gets under your skin.
 Literally.
-The show, which was recently renewed for its 8th season, follows sheriff's deputy Rick Grimes, who wakes from a coma to find that the world has been overrun by “walkers” (zombies).
+The show follows sheriff's deputy Rick Grimes, who wakes from a coma to find that the world has been overrun by "walkers" (zombies).
 It doesn't take long before Grimes becomes the leader of a small group of people trying to survive in an unrecognizable world taken over by flesh-eating monsters.
-Sounds like a blast, right?
+It sounds like a blast, right?
 Well, it is!
-The Walking Dead takes place in and around Atlanta, and later Virginia.
-But it’s not just the lush, wooded terrain (and obvious humidity) that give this show its southern flavor.
-It’s also Grimes’ charming sense of chivalry, duty and devotion to his family that make this show a southern fav.
+The Walking Dead takes place in and around Atlanta and later Virginia.
+But it's not just the lush, wooded terrain (and noticeable humidity) that give this show its southern flavor.
+Grimes's charming sense of chivalry, duty, and devotion to his family make this show a southern favorite.